 name field to generate the workflow’s slug, appending -2, -3, etc. if the slug is already taken.

-The workflow’s display name.
+Display name.
 The server converts this to a URL slug (lowercase, hyphens) and uses it as the permanent identifier.
-Choose the name carefully — the slug cannot be changed after creation.
+The slug cannot be changed after creation.

-id, type, position, and data.The connections between nodes.
-Each edge object includes
+id, type, position, data.Connections between nodes.
+Each includes

 Update a workflow